Kitware/SMQTK-Relevancy/docs/release_notes/pending_release.rst

 Pending Release Notes
 =====================

-This is the initial release of ``smqtk-indexing``, spinning off from v0.14.0 of the monolithic `SMQTK`_ library.
+This is the initial release of ``smqtk-relevancy``, spinning off from v0.14.0 of the monolithic `SMQTK`_ library.

 .. _smqtk: https://github.com/kitware/smqtk